 The typical width of the right-of-way for the Project will vary depending on the ultimate structure selection.
-The maximum right-of-way that could be required is 62 m.

-Once a proposed route(s) has been submitted to the AUC, ATCO begins negotiating agreements with landholders to acquire rightof-way.
+Once a proposed route(s) has been submitted to the AUC, ATCO begins negotiating agreements with landholders to acquire right-of-way.
 Once the transmission line facility is operating, landholders may return to using the land in the right-of-way according to the agreements between landholder and ATCO.